Department of Communication Studies

 Students in this course focus on theory and research dealing with family communication as it occurs between members of different generations.
 It also concerns how the communication between family members of the same generation differs from the communication between family members of another generation.

 COMS 5382.
 Dark Side of Family Comm.
 3 Hours.

 Students in this course explore the role communication plays in a variety of family problems such as jealousy, domestic abuse, negligent parenting, and conflict escalation.

 COMS 5390.
 Seminar In Interpersonal Comm.
 3 Hours.

 Advanced topics in interpersonal communication theory and research.
 Topics rotate from semester to semester.
 May be repeated for credit when topics change.

 COMS 5391.
 Seminar In Family Communicatn.
 3 Hours.

 Advanced topics in family communication theory and research.
 Topics rotate from semester to semester.
 May be repeated for credit when topics change.

 COMS 5395.
 Social Support and Well-Being.
 3 Hours.

 Students in this course explore theories and research related to the communication of social support and its role in physical, psychological, and social outcomes.
 Students conduct empirical research on social support and well-being.

 COMS 5396.
 Risk Communication.
 3 Hours.

 Students in this course present theories and research related to the communication of health, environmental, and technological risks.
 The Important issues that influence the relationships between risk communicators and the public are examined.
 Students conduct empirical research on risk communication.

 COMS 5397.
 Persuasion & Social Influence.
 3 Hours.

 Students in this course analyze theories and research related to persuasion and social influence in various contexts, including attitudinal/behavioral change.
 Students conduct empirical research on persuasion/social influence.

 Director/Chair: Terry M Thibodeaux

 Frances Elizabeth Brandau, PHD, Professor of Communication Studies, Department of Communication Studies, PHD, LSU & A&M College; MA, Univ of Southern Mississippi; BS, Univ of Southern Mississippi

-Yixin Chen, PHD, Assistant Professor of Communication Studies, Department of Communication Studies, PHD, University of Buffalo, Suny; MA, Univ of Texas-El Paso; ME, Huaqiao University; BE, Huaqiao University
+Yixin Chen, PHD, Assistant Professor of Communication Studies, Department of Communication Studies, PHD, University at Buffalo, Suny; MA, Univ of Texas-El Paso; ME, Huaqiao University; BE, Huaqiao University